stefanthoss/stefandroid-blog/_posts/2023-02-04-encrypted-disk-pop-os-install.md

 details about how to use LUKS encryption.
 Please make sure you have a backup of your files before doing any of this since there is no recovery of lost data.

-First, create an empty partition where you want to set up encryption and use for the Pop_OS! installation.
+First, create an empty partition that you want to use for the Pop_OS! installation.
 In the following examples, that will be `/dev/sdx`.
 You can perform the partitioning with GParted and check the partitions with `sudo fdisk -l`.

 Next, format the partition with LUKS, open it (I use `crypt_sdx` as the mapping name), and initialize it for use by LVM.
 During these steps, you will be asked to set the disk encryption password -- use a strong one and memorize it well!